 Chunk Information into Short Pages

-The exceptions are documents users want to download, perhaps to print and keep or read offline.
+- Avoid Long pages and dense text because they make for passive reading and can lead to eye strain.
+The exceptions are documents users want to download to print or read offline, such as course outlines.
 Read more about deciding whether chunks should be HTML or PDF.

 Say Everything Only Once